-4.2 China's banks: improving but weaknesses persist
+China's banks: improving but weaknesses persist

-China's challenge differs from that in India in that it is transforming government owned banks that were initially policy banks, lending according to government priorities, into normal commercial banks that make commercial lending decisions.
-Since 1998 China has followed a three-step strategy designed to introduce market-based incentive structures into the four largest state owned commercial banks (SOCBs).
-The first step was to inject capital in 1998, 2004 and 2005 to strengthen the capital bases of the banks to meet BIS standards.
+China's challenge differs from that in India in that the banks to be transformed into commercial banks were originally policy banks, lending according to government priorities.
+Since 1998 China has followed a three-step strategy to introduce market-based incentive structures into the four largest state owned "commercial" banks (SOCBs).
+The test of these reforms lies in banks' ability to allocate credit efficiently and manage risks successfully.
+This section explains why, by these criteria, the reforms are still insufficient.
+Indeed some evidence implies that these banks have destroyed rather than created value.

+The first step in the three-step strategy was to inject capital in 1998, 2004 and 2005 to strengthen the capital bases of the banks to meet BIS standards.
 Since 1999, the banks have both written off NPLs and transferred them to four state-owned asset management companies (AMCs) which issued government-guaranteed bonds in return.
 The second step was to attract strategic foreign investors willing to purchase equity stakes in the banks (restricted to 20 percent for any single investor and 25 percent total), to contribute directors to the boards and assign foreign managers to the banks.
 The third step was to offer small amounts of equity to institutional and other investors through IPOs on the Hong Kong and Shanghai Stock Exchanges.
-The purpose of this step was primarily to force bank managers to increase the transparency of their reporting and to expose them to market evaluations by bank analysts.12
+The purpose of this step was primarily to force bank managers to increase the transparency of their reporting and to expose them to market evaluations by bank analysts.21